 Did you know Dr. Sanjay Gupta did a path-breaking documentary on Weed for CNN?

 Joe Dolce then takes us to Denver for the Brave New Weed.
 He tells you that Denver is to Cannabis what Detroit is to the auto industry or what Silicon Valley is to technology.
 Colorado is one of the states that allow people to grow weed is attracting all kinds of experiments.

-Brave New Weed is full of stories of cannabis helping people with terminal illnesses that media ignored.
-There is an exploration of why many creative professionals ta the e weed and how it helps them.
+Brave New Weed is full of stories of cannabis helping people with terminal illnesses that the media ignored.
+There is an exploration of why many creative professionals take e-weed and how it helps them.